lnalborczyk/phd_thesis/docs/06-chap6.md

 ## Discussion

 The purpose of the current study was to investigate the effects of articulatory suppression on induced verbal rumination.
 We predicted that if verbal rumination, which can be construed as a type of inner speech, does involve the mental simulation of overt speech production, its generation should be disrupted by articulatory suppression, but not by finger tapping.
-This prediction was not strictly corroborated by the data, as we observed a decrease of self-reported rumination after both types of motor activities (see Figure \@ref(fig:plotexp1) and Table \@ref(tab:compexp2)), with a somewhat stronger decrease in the Mouthing condition.
+This prediction was not strictly corroborated by the data, as we observed a decrease of self-reported rumination after both types of motor activities (see Figure \@ref(fig:plotexp1) and Table \@ref(tab:compexp2CH6)), with a somewhat stronger decrease in the Mouthing condition.
 In the following, we examine the validity of our methods and discuss interpretations of our results.
 Finally, we formulate how subsequent research should address this kind of question and suggest alternative ways to test the above mentioned hypothesis.
 We begin by discussing the results of the rumination induction procedure.

 ### Rumination induction

 It is noteworthy that 32.91% of the total sample of participants who were recruited did not respond to this induction, and were therefore not included in the analyses.
-Moreover, as reported in Table \@ref(tab:paramexp1), it seems that the *Vividness* of the memory chosen by the participant during the mood induction was moderating the effect of the rumination induction.
+Moreover, as reported in Table \@ref(tab:paramexp1CH6), it seems that the *Vividness* of the memory chosen by the participant during the mood induction was moderating the effect of the rumination induction.
 In other words, the more vivid (i.e., the more "intense") the memory, the more successful the rumination induction was.
 This highlights the fact that this aspect should be carefully controlled each time a mood induction is used in order to foster subsequent repetitive negative thinking.

 Moreover, we observed a group difference of approximately 7.5 points in the average *RUM* score at baseline.
 This difference might be explained by motor training, which took place before baseline measurement of state rumination.
 During this training, participants had to perform the motor task (either finger-tapping or mouthing) in front of a black screen on which a white dot was moving randomly for 1 min.
 During the task, the experimenter stayed in the room to check that participants were performing the motor task adequately.
 Being an unusual and potentially embarrassing motor activity, mouthing might have been a higher source of stress for the participants, as compared to the more common activity of finger-tapping.
-This group difference in baseline state rumination subsisted after the induction, as the group difference after the induction was of approximately 8 points (see summary statistics in Table \@ref(tab:sumstat) and full dataset in the [supplementary materials](#supp)).
+This group difference in baseline state rumination subsisted after the induction, as the group difference after the induction was of approximately 8 points (see summary statistics in Table \@ref(tab:sumstatCH6) and full dataset in the [supplementary materials](#suppCH6)).

 ### Articulatory suppression effects